yage99/gbm-histology/README.md

 The cellprofiler project `tangbo.cpproj` has more features.
 Using a measurement generate by our script.
 Which could be easily change to the default method from cellprofiler.

+## Paper

+The paper has been published in JBHI titled "A Novel MKL Method for GBM Prognosis Prediction by Integrating Histopathological Image and Multi-omics Data"

+cite:

+Zhang, Ya, et al. "A Novel MKL Method for GBM Prognosis Prediction by Integrating Histopathological Image and Multi-omics Data."
+IEEE journal of biomedical and health informatics (2019).